Kostr/UEFI-Lessons/Lessons_uncategorized/Lesson_FDF/README.md

 BlockSize = <...>
 NumBlocks = <...>
 ```
-This tokens define block structure of a flash chip.
+These tokens define block structure of a flash chip.
 If they are present this rule should be satisfied:
 ```
 BlockSize * NumBlocks = Size
 ```